 The only real interventions we can take until the development of a vaccine or definitive treatment is for the elderly and the infirm to observe social distancing measures, for all of us to engage in frequent hand-washing, surface sanitation and mask use when in public places.
 More aggressive interventions are mere opportunities for governments and people in authority to extend their ambits of power.
 It is time for us to end these random and capricious interstate quarantines.

 Dr. Julio Gonzalez is an orthopaedic surgeon and lawyer living in Venice, Florida.
-He is the author of The Federalist Pages and cohost of Right Talk America With Julio and Rod.
-Dr. Gonzalez is presently serving in the Florida House of Representatives.
+He is the author of The Federalist Pages, The Case for Free Market Healthcare, and Coronalessons.
+He served in the Florida House of Representatives.
 He can be reached through www.thefederalistpages.com to arrange a lecture or book signing.

 Don’t miss a single act of Revolutionary Truth... delivered to your inbox!

 Something went wrong.